forwinder15/learndiesels/content/posts/2019-04-27--the-complete-guide-to-starting-a-diesel-in-cold-weather/index.md

 ## 3. Plug in the block heater

 The cord dangling from the front of your truck or hidden someone in your grill is not for decoration.
 You need to plug the truck in cold weather if your Diesel is equipped with a block heater.
-All you need is a 110v plug in and your good to go.
+All you need is a 110v plugin and you're good to go.

 The block heater keeps the block at a good operating temperature by heating the coolant causing it to circulate through the block and warm everything up nice and toasty.